Saturday, August 11, 2012

 Worksheets

 Jett loves doing worksheets in his Crayola dry erase "folder."
 I enclose it so that he can write all over it and we can reuse the sheet as needed or give it away to others when we are done.
-If I forget, he follows me around insisting on his "worksheets."
+If I forget, he follows me around insisting on doing his worksheets.
+Other moms call it "funsheets" but Jett thinks they are fun anyway.
+As with all of these activities, offer opportunities for learning, but don't force it or your child to sit for long periods of time hunched over worksheets.

 Free kindergarten math worksheets from School Sparks.